ian-mitchell/CPSC-515-2020W1/Lecture-Schedule/lecture-schedule.md

 * 2020-10-07: Dynamic Programming and Path Planning.
   * Preparation: AIfR Lesson 12 (if you did not already finish it) and 13-14 (the main problem in Lesson 13 is easier than the final example in Lesson 12).
   * [Slides](https://www.cs.ubc.ca/~mitchell/Class/CPSC515-2020W1/2020-10-07-dynamic-programming.pdf) on path planning as a dynamic programming problem, equations and algorithms for value functions, and policy extraction.
+We covered slides 1-5 today.
 Slides include notations added during and after class.
   * [Notes](https://www.cs.ubc.ca/~mitchell/Class/CPSC515-2020W1/2020-10-07-notes.pdf) created during lecture examining how problems from Lesson 12 videos 17 and 19 are encoded as objective functions.
   * [Recorded lecture](https://ubc.zoom.us/rec/share/3F3dD0ElpaNSmroaa7jofv_prV0dnPYHw4S01NSgx2eXkcFASn4KiC72NH1DfOHq.-l_j5aFmkJqvAHKP) with passcode `fmJE*tw6`.
   * Optional reading: PR chapter 14 discusses value iteration in the context of Markov Decision Processes (MDPs), which are a discrete state, discrete time, stochastic model of system evolution.
 "System evolution" is a more general name for what we have been calling a "motion model".